 - Once you have identified the risks and what you need to do to control them, you should put the appropriate measures into place.

 - Then record your findings.
 If you have fewer than five employees you don't have to write anything down but it is good practice to keep a record.
-An easy way to record your findings is to download the risk assessment template (PDF, 22KB).
+An easy way to record your findings is to download the risk assessment template.
+HSENI also provides an example template for workplaces carrying out a risk assessment for COVID-19.

 - You can get more help and ideas on ways to control your risks from HSE.